sammi-turner/Arcolinux-DWM-Rice/README.md

 Note that this change will only activate after logging back in.

-5. Replace existing dotfiles with the ones in this repo and make the following scripts executable.
+5. Replace the existing dotfiles with the ones in this repo and make the following scripts executable.

 ```
 .config/dwm-arco/sxhkd/sxhkdrc